New Jersey Motorcycle Accident Attorneys

 In one recent year, over 5,500 motorcyclists succumbed to injuries sustained in accidents.
 This is the highest number recorded, with an 11 percent increase the year prior.
 In addition, 14 percent of all motor vehicle accident fatalities in one year were motorcyclists.
 This was more than double the same figure about 25 years ago.

 Motorcycles are unfortunately prone to many injuries in an accident.
 Unlike other motorists and their passengers, they don’t have the protection afforded by modern vehicles and are highly vulnerable to injuries.
-Even helmets, boots, and other special riding or safety clothes and gear, severe, catastrophic, and fatal injuries do happen.
+Even with helmets, boots, and other special riding or safety clothes and gear, severe, catastrophic, and fatal injuries do happen.
 Some of the most commonly injured parts of the body include:

 The Lower Extremities

-In a crash, a motorcycle weighing hundreds of pounds can fall on top of a biker, resulting in injuries to the lower portion of their body, including legs, knees, calves, ankles, and feet.
+In a crash, a motorcycle weighing hundreds of pounds can fall on top of a biker, resulting in injuries to the lower portion of the body, including legs, knees, calves, ankles, and feet.
 While these types aren't typically fatal, they can be painful and cause long-term disability.
 Broken or crushed bones, as well as road rash, are frequently seen in motorcycle accident victims.

 The Upper Extremities